We have already suggested a number of movies and series to help you pass the time during the pandemic. But what about some of that ole devil’s music?

-These guys were probably the biggest nerds to ever have an album chart.
-Sporting looks and backgrounds more appropriate to a high school locker’s interior that to the cut-throat music scene of late 60s Britain, they nevertheless recorded one of the most representative albums of the era.
+These guys were probably the biggest nerds in Rock’N’Roll.
+Sporting looks and backgrounds more appropriate to a high school locker’s interior than to the cut-throat music scene of late 60s Britain, they nevertheless recorded one of the most representative albums of the era.

-Furthermore, the album portrays flower pop without indulging itself: many a band would never be able to achieve such a balance.
-It is also mellow and relaxing, thus working perfectly as a Xanax substitute, (plus it only requires a prescription from Dr. Knox, thus making it much easier to obtain).
+Also, the album portrays flower pop without indulging itself: many a band would never be able to achieve such a balance.
+It is mellow and relaxing, thus working perfectly as a Xanax substitute, (plus it only requires a prescription from Dr. Knox making it much easier to obtain).

-The Zombies would disband shortly after the album’s release — I am ignoring the requisite post-mortem reunions.
+The Zombies would disband shortly after the album’s release.
 Yet, they left us with this little jewel.
-Don’t be as dumb as the buying public of the time: add this to your collection.
+Don’t be as dumb as the buying public of the time: add it to your collection.

 THE MODERN LOVERS – THE MODERN LOVERS (1976)